Best-tasting Baked Kaarage

 1 Tbsp. chopped garlic

 Cut the chicken thighs into bite-size pieces.
 Don’t make them too small or too large.

 Put chicken in a bowl and add all of the marinade to the chicken.
 Mix well with chopsticks or other mixing utensil.
 Marinade in the fridge for 30 minutes or more.
 If you have no time, just leave it 10 minutes.

-Add starch and mix well to coat evenly.
+Add the corn starch and mix well to coat evenly.
 Preheat oven to 375 degrees.
 Line a baking sheet with parchment paper.
 Place chicken in one layer, making sure no piece is touching another piece.
 Bake 20 minutes.
 Take out and make sure there is no pink in the middle of the largest piece.